Recent Black and White Photography

-These are some of my favourite black and white photographs I've completed over the past few years.
+Some of my favourite black and white photographs completed over the past few years.

-Iceland is a portal back to the primordial Earth, as evidenced by its steaming hills, hot springs, erupting geysers, waterfalls, active volcanoes, glaciers, black sand beaches and northern lights.
+Iceland transports you back to the primordial Earth, as evidenced by its steaming hills, hot springs, geysers, waterfalls, active volcanoes, glaciers, black sand beaches, and northern lights.

 A young cashier refused to sell us a bottle of wine until she removed all remnants of a sticker.
 “I can’t give it to you like this.
 It’s not beautiful.”
 This perfectly sums up Tuscany to me